-There is a general misconception that Relationship and Sex Education is not needed for children and young people with complex neurodisabilities.
-By September 2021 RSE teaching will be compulsory across all schools.
+There is a general misconception that Relationship and Sex Education (RSE) is not needed for children and young people with complex neurodisabilities.
+Since September 2021, RSE teaching has been compulsory across all schools.

 We have found:

-A user-friendly toolkit consisting of training sessions and resources, including 34 ready-made lesson plans and supporting videos for teachers and staff to deliver quality Relationship and Sex Education (RSE) to children and young people with complex neurodisabilities.
+A user-friendly toolkit consisting of training sessions and resources, including 34 ready-made lesson plans and supporting videos for teachers and staff to deliver quality RSE to children and young people with complex neurodisabilities.

 About the author and trainer